The Green Room Plaque was "found" and photographed when

 which forms the north-east boundary of the

-the Memorial have been provided to the
+The details of the Memorial have been provided to the

-Inventory of War Memorials, coordinated by a
+Memorials, which is coordinated by a Projects Officer at

-An illustrated Report on the Men
+An illustrated Booklet about the

-Further details can be obtained from:-
+Further details can be obtained from:- John

 THE ACTORS COMMEMORATED